Booklet : Choice of subjects for years 6 and 7 (2021-2023)

 What if your first choice does not work?

-The Administration will do its best to organise the courses chosen by the pupils.
+The school will do its best to organise the courses chosen by the pupils.
 However, it may not be possible to offer all options and advanced courses in all sections, for financial and/or organisational reasons.

-When pupils need to do a second choice, their form teacher will inform them of the problems affecting their first choice and at the same time give them the course grid and the second choice form.
+When pupils need to do a second choice, their coordinator will inform them of the problems affecting their first choice and at the same time give them the course grid and the second choice form.
 An information session will take place for those pupils having to do a second choice, see “Important dates”.

 Changes to the initial choice of subjects